The Airmen's Stories - F/O R U P Shuttleworth

 He relinquished this and was commissioned in the RAFVR in December 1938.
 He was a JP and a County Councillor for Lancashire.

 Kay-Shuttleworth succeeded his grandfather in 1939, becoming the 2nd Baron.
-Called to full-time service in September 1939, he completed his training and joined 145 Squadron at Tangmere in June 1940.
+Called to full-time service in September 1939, he completed his training and was posted to a staff appointment at HQ 23 Group on 24th April 1940.

-On 11th July Shuttleworth shared in the destruction of a He111 and on the 27th he shared a Ju88.
+Tangmere on 20th May.
+On 11th July Shuttleworth shared in the destruction of a He111, on

 Shuttleworth was reported 'Missing'.
 He is commemorated on the Runnymede Memorial, Panel 6.